lowks/Radpath/README.md

 ## Getting Started

-To use Radpath, as usual add a dependency in your mix:
+To use Radpath, add a dependency in your mix:

 ``` elixir